 We are a network of people including research scientists in universities, commercial and government laboratories and hi-tech companies, engineers, theologians and philosophers, as well as students, school teachers, administrators and anyone interested in science and faith issues.
-CiS works closely with the Faraday Institute of Science and Religion, has links with the University and Colleges Christian Fellowship (UCCF) and is a member of the Evangelical Alliance.
+CiS works closely with the Faraday Institute of Science and Religion, has links with the University and Colleges Christian Fellowship (UCCF) and is a member of Transform Work and the Evangelical Alliance.

 1. To develop and promote biblical Christian views on the nature and scope of science and its interaction with the Christian faith, bringing a biblical Christian perspective on scientific issues into the public arena.

 2. To encourage Christians who are engaged in scientific work to maintain an active faith, apply it to their professional lives and share it within the scientific community.

 3. To support churches by helping congregations appreciate the harmony of science and faith and assist them with outreach activities.

 4. To help Christian science students to integrate their religious beliefs with their studies and to support them as they graduate and progress in their careers.